An Equity-Aware Recommender System for Curating Art Exhibits Based on Locally-Constrained Graph Matching: Methodology

+\textbf{Complexity}: In each iteration, the dominant computations are the gradient descent step and the projection step.
+The gradient descent step costs $O(NM)$ per iteration.
+Each projection of a row of $S^{(k)}$ costs $O(M\log(M))$.
+Therefore, the per-iteration cost of projection is $O(NM\log(M))$.
+We see that for $O(1)$ iterations, the algorithm is efficient scaling linearly with number of locations and item groupings.

+\textbf{Thresholding}: The soft assignment matrix is converted to a hard assignment matrix by rounding entries to nearest integer values.

 From a practical point of view, if the optimization algorithm obtains an assignment matrix that differs significantly from the current assignment, significant costs might be incurred to make the necessary changes.
 With that, it might be useful in certain cases to make a gradual change.
 Rather than seeking globally optimal solutions that might be hard to realize in a timely manner, the practitioner might be interested in improving the current assignment gradually.
-To reflect this in our model, we make use of the existing assignment matrix, denoted by $\P^{\text{current}}$ and modify \eqref{eq:assignment} as follows
+To reflect this in our model, we make use of the existing assignment matrix, denoted by $S^{\text{current}}$ and modify \eqref{eq:opt} as follows

-Above the last term is a regularization term that encourages the optimized assignment matrix to not be far away from the current assignment.
-From an optimization perspective, \eqref{eq:assignment_with_prior} is strongly convex for which there is a unique globally optimal solution.
-By varying the parameter $\tau$, the practitioner will obtain assignment matrices that are close to the current assignment while also optimizing the assignment problem of matching art pieces to buildings.
+Above, the last term is a regularization term that encourages the optimized assignment matrix to not be far away from the current assignment.
+From an optimization perspective, equation \eqref{eq:opt_with_prior} is strongly convex for which there is a unique globally optimal solution.
+By varying the parameter $\tau$, the practitioner will obtain assignment matrices that are close to the current assignment while also optimizing the assignment problem of matching exhibit pieces to locations.
 Complete details of the optimization program are given in Appendix \ref{appendix}.
+Important notation introduced in this section is summarized in Table \ref{tab:methods_notation}.